isaac-m-carter/cryptopix/contribution.md

--from homepage, cart, search results, and watchlist. all links that go to details now work and updates -made a workaround for account to grab the id and store it and see existing listings -created listings list component that shows up in accounts
+-from homepage, cart, search results, and watchlist. all links that go to details now work and updates -made a workaround for account to grab the id and store it and see existing listings -created listings list component that shows up in accounts -with utku's help, create new listinglistselfcall component to use as component per logged in user to save listings from specific users
+-from listings, successfuly able to create a new array for listing per user -be able to delete items from that array - next, need to be able to edit the items in that array

+April 14 Thursday
+-add submit.prevent to stop forms from refreshing the page -added logged in as userid in top nav
+-succcessfully created the update func from accounts.
+-clicking edit button would go to the new editlistings.vue and be able to edit from there -created comments component
+-edited details.vue styling and attempted to make existing comments show up using {{nicheproduct.commentmsg}} - didnt work -attempt to make watchlist work